tadashi9e/spring_graph/README.md

 A JavaScript library that defines nodes and edges and performs the physical simulation.

-## spring_graph_compound.js
+## spring_graph_constraints.js

-A constraint library for grouping multiple nodes.
-It allows nodes to be visually grouped and aligned either vertically or horizontally.
+A library for defining constraints among multiple nodes.
+It provides the following features:

+- Keeps nodes within the visible display area.
+- Pins the display position of specific nodes.
+- Aligns nodes horizontally or vertically to present them as a cohesive group.
+- Applies horizontal or vertical repulsion between nodes to control their relative positioning.

 ## test.js, test.html, test.css